HumanVid: Demystifying Training Data for Camera-controllable Human Image Animation: Introduction

-To validate the collected dataset, we incorporate camera control~\cite{he2024cameractrl} into a widely-used model that only considers pose condition~\cite{hu2023animate}.
-Our main contributions are as follows, \begin{itemize}[nosep] \item To the best of our knowledge, we are the first to introduce a synthetic dataset combined with the first high-quality real-world video dataset for human image animation. \item We design a scalable pipeline that facilitates lifelike human video generation and provides accurate and diverse annotations of human and camera motions.
-This results in improved visual quality and enhanced control over human image animation. \item Through extensive experiments, we validate the effectiveness of each dataset component, establish a new state-of-the-art, and create a comprehensive, fair, and transparent evaluation benchmark for the field. \end{itemize}
+To validate the collected dataset, we incorporate camera control~\cite{he2024cameractrl} into a widely-used human video generation model that only considers pose condition~\cite{hu2023animate}.
+Our main contributions are as follows, \begin{itemize}[nosep] \item To the best of our knowledge, HumanVid is the first large-scale video dataset for human image animation.
+It contains both high-quality Internet videos with diverse appearance and synthetic videos with accurate human pose and camera pose annotations. \item We design a scalable rendering pipeline from Unreal Engine 5 that facilitates lifelike human video generation and provides accurate annotations of human and camera motions. \item Through extensive experiments, we validate the effectiveness of each dataset component, establish a new state-of-the-art, and create a comprehensive and transparent evaluation benchmark for the field. \end{itemize}